-Transparent multicast transport is one of the design principles and building blocks of mobile core network in 5G-Xcast [2].
-Transparent multicast transport provides the exchange of multicast PDUs between a UE and a data network in a way that network can apply its own internal optimizations of the multicast transport.
+Transparent multicast transport is one of the design principles and building blocks of mobile core network in 5G-Xcast (see Deliverable 4.1 [2].
+Transparent multicast transport provides the exchange of multicast PDUs between a UE and a Data Network in a way that the 5GS can apply its own internal optimizations of the multicast transport.
 The optimizations comprise, but are not limited to, RAN's (e.g. NR or a further evolved LTE (eLTE) connected to 5GC) of dynamic unicast and multicast bearer selection for multicast data transmission for efficient radio resource management regardless whether multicast data should be transmitted to one UE or many UEs.
-The term multicast in the remaining of this section refers to the exchange of multicast PDUs between a UE and a data network via UPF without involving the XCF and XUF functions.
+The term multicast in the remaining of this section refers to the exchange of multicast PDUs between a UE and a Data Network via UPF without involving the XCF and XUF functions.

 The 5GS in Release 15 does not support multicast but the support of multicast can be introduced by building on the existing concept of PDU Session and creating a new concept of multicast context which is shared by PDU Sessions of UEs interested in receiving data from a multicast group.
-In the case of the IP PDU Session type, this means that the UE joins the multicast group using IGMP or MLD signalling.
-The UE may receive information about a multicast Session and the associated IP multicast address by various means.
+The multicast context is created or updated when UE's interest in receiving multicast content changes.
+In the case of the IP PDU Session type, this means that the UE joins or leaves the multicast group by means of IGMP or MLD signalling.
+The UE may receive information about a multicast session and the associated IP multicast address by various means.
 For example, the UE receives an IP multicast address in an advertisement of a QUIC multicast Session, see Appendix A.5 of Deliverable D5.2 [4] on Content Distribution Framework.
-In the example of point-to-multipoint services in architecture alternative 1 (see Deliverable D4.1 [2]), the UE could receive the information about a multicast Session from the XCF via the interactive announcement or point-to-point push bearers (see 3GPP TS 26.346 [6], section 5.2.4).
+The same principle of multicast context applies also to the dynamic delivery mode selection with point-tomultipoint services in architecture alternative 1 as described in section 6.2 (see Deliverable D4.1 [2] for architecture description).
+The point-to-multipoint services relies on deployment of XCF, which could send the information about a multicast session via the interactive announcement or point-to-point push bearers to the UEs (see 3GPP TS 26.346 [6], section 5.2.4).
 The multicast context holds the information about a multicast group, UEs interested in receiving content from the multicast group, and core network resources such as tunnels and network functions serving the multicast traffic for the group.
 Network functions such as UPF may be instantiated to serve multicast traffic exclusively or an already instantiated UPF may be configured to serve both unicast and multicast traffic.

 Neither Ethernet PDU Session type nor Unstructured PDU Session type are considered in this document.
 The following assumptions are made.
 For Ethernet PDU session type, it is assumed that the procedures may be adopted to certain Ethernet standards such as audio video bridging where stream reservation protocols would be used instead of IGMP or MLD.
 Unstructured PDU Session type encapsulates user plane in tunnels.
-This means that the user plane should not be used to trigger the procedure and that unstructured PDU session type need not be supported unless the 3GPP 5GS is required to interpret protocols in the tunnels.
+This means that the user plane should not be used to trigger the procedure and that unstructured PDU session type needs not be supported unless the 3GPP 5GS is required to interpret protocols in the tunnels.